doedel123/ESPHome-PHC-Controller/README.md

 # Requirements

 This project has been developed and tested on an ESP32.
 A ESP8266 is probably going to work just fine.
-For best results use an ESP32 in combination with the Arduino Framework.
-The use of the and ESP8266 or the IDF framework will likely result in incorrectly timed messages on the bus.
+For best results use an ESP32 in combination with the IDF Framework.
+As of ESPHome 2025.10, support for the Arduino Framework has been dropped due to underlying changes in ESPHome.
+The recommended installation method (and default in ESPHome as of 2026.1) is using the IDF Framework.

 The PHC-Bus is RS-485 based.
 In order communicate on the bus a RS-485 TTL Adapter is required.
 Currently only a Chip with automatic flow control has been tested.
 Connect the A/B wires to the PHC-bus.
 This can easily be done using the screw-terminal on the power-supply ([see](power_supply.jpg)).